 About an hour from Berkeley, just on the edge of town in south Livermore you will find Joan’s Farm.
-2020 marks their 30th year of hosting one the most photogenic pumpkin patches around!
+2020 marked their 30th year of hosting one the most photogenic pumpkin patches around!
 Nestled in the hills off Mines Road, you’d be hard put to find a more beautiful place.
 Keeping in step with the natural beauty of their surroundings, Joan’s curates a very nostalgic, classic, kind of pumpkin patch experience.

 Even during its busiest moments Joan’s feels very relaxed.
 Their space is large and people have plenty of legroom.